AyushiMalik/Sentiment-Analysis---Movie-Reviews/README.md

 7.)
 Labeling and Splitting the sentiment data.

 8.)
-Performed Logistic and Naive Bayes.
+Performed Logistic and Naive Bayes machine learning models.